 If the cooked steak has a strong, unpleasant smell that is different from its usual aroma, it is best to err on the side of caution and assume that it is no longer safe to eat.

-See also How long to cook napa cabbage
+See also How to cook moist pork chops on the grill

 Trust your sense of smell and if you detect any foul or unusual odor coming from the steak, it is advisable to discard it immediately.
 Consuming spoiled meat can lead to food poisoning and other health risks.